efritz/overcurrent/README.md

 ## Example

-First, create an instance of a `Breaker` with any of the following configuration functions supplied.
+First, create a circuit breaker instance with any of the following configuration functions supplied.
 A circuit breaker can be created with all default parameters.

 The `InvocationTimeout` specifies how long a protected function can